Pitching Mechanics Analysis

 knowing what it was and knowing that it was going to

 awesome and then seeing that it wasn't what you thought it was

 and that it most certainly wasn't awesome.

-I tried to contact Ed Harvey with my concerns and some questions about
+I tried to contact Ed Harvey with my concerns and some

 So what happened to Matt Harvey's pitching mechanics?